Singer Chris Brown arrested in France on suspicion of rape: police source

-PARIS (Reuters) - U.S. singer Chris Brown was arrested in Paris on Monday with two other people on suspicion of rape, a French police source.
+PARIS (Reuters) - U.S. singer Chris Brown was arrested in Paris on Monday with two other people on suspicion of rape, a French police source said.

 The arrests were first reported by Closer magazine, which said Brown, his bodyguard and a friend were detained after a 24-year-old woman alleged she was raped at the singer’s suite at the Mandarin Oriental hotel on the night of Jan.
 15.